- Common uses

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately:

-- fever, cough, chills, muscle aches, flu-like symptoms, or other signs of infection
+- fever, cough, chills, muscle aches, worsening skin problems, flu-like symptoms, or other signs of infection

 - painful, frequent, burning or difficult urination